 There’s a lot of down time in a college football game, particularly at the sport’s highest levels.
 How should officials utilize that time to maximum advantage?

-Mike Defee is considered perhaps the premier referee in college football.
-He’s worked in the Big 12 Conference since 2006, first as a back judge and, since 2010, as a referee.
+Retired college football referee Mike Defee was considered one of the premier officials in the sport.
+He worked in the Big 12 Conference beginning in 2006, first as a back judge and then in 2010, as a referee.
 His résumé includes an assortment of major bowl games and the 2017 national championship game between Alabama and Clemson.

 There is an abundance of down time in games he and his crew work each week, in part because of the demands of television.